jayteedubya/embedded-rust-sandbox/bbc_micro_bit/notes.md

 [default.reset]
 halt_afterwards = true
 ```
-8. disable rtt by changing the default.rtt to this
+2. disable rtt by changing the default.rtt to this
 ```toml
 [default.rtt]
 # enabled = true
 enabled = false
 ```
-9. remove the rprintln stuff
+3. remove the rprintln stuff
-10. in one terminal, `run cargo embed`.
+4. in one terminal, `run cargo embed`.
-11. in another terminal, run `arm-none-eabi-gdb <path_to_elf>`
+5. in another terminal, run `arm-none-eabi-gdb <path_to_elf>`
-12. gdb should now be running
+6. gdb should now be running
-13. in gdb run `target remote :1337` to connect to device
+7. in gdb run `target remote :1337` to connect to device
-14. gdb is very powerful and can do many things.
+8. gdb is very powerful and can do many things.
     - to view registers, run `info registers`
     - add a breakpoint with `break <file_name>:<line_number>`

+## Actually doing something

+- Install the microbit crate from cargo.
+Note that there are two separate crates, one for each different version of microbit.
+- Also worth noting is that you will need to include the crate in your main.rs or cargo embed will fail to compile.